-Written notice shall be given to parents a reasonable time before the school district: 1.
-Proposes to initiate or change the identification, evaluation, verification or educational placement of a child or the provision of a free appropriate public education; or 2.
-Refuses to initiate or change the identification, evaluation, or educational placement of the child or the provision of a free appropriate public education to the child.
+Written notice shall be given to parents a reasonable time before the school district: 1) Proposes to initiate or change the identification, evaluation, verification or educational placement of a child or the provision of a free appropriate public education; or 2) Refuses to initiate or change the identification, evaluation, or educational placement of the child or the provision of a free appropriate public education to the child.

-More Information

-Anyone interested in obtaining a copy of the District's special education policy, the Parental Rights in Special Education brochure, or a copy of the Nebraska Department of Education Rule 51 (special education regulations and complaint procedures) or Rule 55 (special education appeal procedures) may contact the Superintendent
+More Information - Anyone interested in obtaining a copy of the District's special education policy, the Parental Rights in Special Education brochure, or a copy of the Nebraska Department of Education Rule 51 (special education regulations and complaint procedures) or Rule 55 (special education appeal procedures) may contact the Superintendent

-Section 2 Students with Disabilities: Section 504
+Students with Disabilities - Section 504

 Accommodations and related services are made available to students with disabilities under Section 504 of the Rehabilitation Act of 1973.
-Under Section 504, parents have the following rights:
+Board Policy 1240 ADA and Section 504 Grievance Procedure and Policy 1250 Notice of Designation of Coordinator are included in the Appendix.